Gerson von Bleichröder: Legacy

 Gerson's children were baptized during their father's lifetime.
-The banker James von Bleichröder (1859-1937) became known as an art collector.
-Georg (1857-1902) moved to Cologne.
-The eldest son, Hans von Bleichröder (1853 (Note: Or 1856.)-1917), had a mausoleum decorated with sculptures by the Berlin sculptor Hans Latt built in the Friedrichsfelde Central Cemetery in 1913, in which a total of seven members of his family were buried - including Gerson Bleichröder's three sons.
+The banker James von Bleichröder (1859–1937) became known as an art collector.
+Georg (1857–1902) moved to Cologne.
+The eldest son, Hans von Bleichröder (1853 (Note: Or 1856.)-1917), had a mausoleum decorated with sculptures by the Berlin sculptor Hans Latt built in the central cemetery in 1913, in which a total of seven members of his family were buried – including Gerson Bleichröder's three sons.
 The mausoleum was destroyed in 1950 on the orders of the communist Wilhelm Pieck, then President of the GDR, because it towered over the new socialist memorial created according to his plans, which he felt detracted from the overall impression.
 Today, a small gravestone commemorates the banking family.

-The bank was taken over by the Dresdner Bankhaus Gebrüder Arnhold in 1931, part of the business was transferred to New York (USA) six years later and the rest was transferred to Dresdner Bank and its financial institution Hardy & Co. as part of the “Aryanization” process.
+The bank was taken over by the in 1931, part of the business was transferred to New York six years later and the rest was transferred to and its financial institution Hardy & Co. as part of the process.
 The New York company operated for many decades as Arnhold and S. Bleichroeder Advisers and was only renamed First Eagle Investment Management in 2009.

-The German-American historian Fritz Stern wrote a double-biography of Otto von Bismarck and Gerson von Bleichröder, Gold and Iron: Bismarck, Bleichröder, and the Building of the German Empire ISBN 0394740343.
+The German-American historian Fritz Stern wrote a double-biography of Otto von Bismarck and Gerson von Bleichröder titled Gold and Iron: Bismarck, Bleichröder, and the Building of the German Empire.